 Do you want to keep your home safe, even if you have plans to move or don’t have a lot of money to spend on rewiring?
 We’ve got the best home security systems of 2016 for you to look at – options that won’t break the bank or get in the way of your life!

 Frontpoint does a little bit of everything, and does it all very, very well.
 If you’re looking for a cutting edge interpretation of the traditional home security systems, start here.
-Depending on the plan that you choose, Frontpoint offers everything from fire and environmental/break-in sensors to smart security lights, cameras, and geo-location sensors for tracking objects like your car.
-Whether you want to stick to the traditional aspects or turn your house into more of a smart home, there’s room to work here.
+Depending on the plan that you choose, Frontpoint offers everything from fire and environmental/break-in sensors to smart security lights, cameras, and geo-location sensors for tracking objects like your car, one thing that you should look into getting for your home is Passive Fire Protection to prevent any accidents.
+Whether you want to stick to the traditional aspects or turn your house into more of a smart home, which may also contain some home additions, there’s room to work here.

 Link Interactive, once “Mountain Alarm,” has been retooled as a DIY security system, and we’re big fans.
 DIY security refers to a model that’s a little less focused on professional, long-term services and more focused on allowing homeowners to build their own systems on their own terms using an array of smart, mobile devices.
 Link makes this particularly possible through its amazing customer service, which provides videos on how to install devices, tutorials to read, and a number of contact options including live chat.

-The devices that you can install include a control panel, door and window sensors, motion detectors, and a temperature or smoke detector for fire safety.
+The devices that you can install include a control panel, door and window sensors, motion detectors, and a temperature or smoke detector for fire safety which in case you are adding after your first incident, we also recommend checking here this carpet burn restoration service.
 Everything is entirely wireless and simple to install…and relocate, if you plan on moving in the future and want to take the system with you.
 However, despite the consistent focus on DIY setup, Link Interactive does offer some more traditional options, which include 24/7 monitoring via the highly regarded Verizon network.
 Think of it as a great solution for younger, more mobile families who like the idea of a security systems but aren’t sure they want to invest so much money in a permanent services.

 Scout Security is similar to Link Interactive, but much more so.
 It doubles down on the minimalistic, mobile, and DIY aspects of today’s home security system, but makes them even more ideal for young families who don’t want to be bound by location or packages.
 This is one reason that the monthly fees are so low, and give you options to refuse things like 24/7 monitoring to help save money.
 There’s also no annual contract or activation fee, which gives you a lot of flexibility in the short and long term.